WOOD GREEN ITT ALLIANCE School Direct Courses 2021-22

-Wood Green ITT Alliance trainees will benefit from a precious extra layer of support.
-Our alliance of schools enables more convenient arrangements for second school placements and greater opportunities for employment after the completion of your training.
+Wood Green ITT Alliance school direct trainees, as well as being able to select the school they will train at, will benefit from a precious extra layer of support compared to core PGCE trainees.
+Our Alliance of schools enables more convenient arrangements for second school placements too and greater opportunities for employment after the completion of your training.

 Our strategic partner is the University of Wolverhampton

 Our partnership with the University of Wolverhampton is very well established and we are their flag ship Lead school for the School Direct Secondary Route.
 As such, we play a very important part in many aspects of their ITE programme.
 Our close geographical proximity facilitates a well-balanced training experience.
 Our teaching staff also work with the university to provide teacher subject specialism training.
 In addition, our partnership provides opportunities for early career development.Visit Website

 The King's CE School has a strong vision and clear values, guided by a deeply rooted church school ethos.
 We are an extremely friendly and supportive school with an excellent team of staff where positive relationships, built upon empathy, respect, responsibility and forgiveness, underpin all areas of school life.
 We are a school where pupils and staff are given the confidence and capacity to flourish in a multi-faith community because of our distinctively Christian values.

 The King’s CE School is an exciting and inspirational place to work and study.
 We pride ourselves on our commitment to working with and developing the next generation of teachers and have forged strong links with a number of ITT providers including Wolverhampton University and Birmingham City University.Visit Website